Yafei-W/Games/Ultimate Gong Zhu 终极拱猪.md

 - Provides deal reviews that can be used for players to sharpen their game skills;
 - Can customize certain game rules to suit different players.

-The latest binaries can be downloaded here: http://u.pc.cd/ae5otalK
+The latest binaries can be downloaded here: http://u.pc.cd/ae5otalK or https://pan.baidu.com/s/1r914-Y_5unBJEfgBziTY4g with code "mbjp".